Un1xG0d/StarStream/README.md

 The Controls page allows you to specify parameters and manually capture a recording.

-The Logs page displays the most recent output of the tracker script.
+The Logs page displays the most recent output of the tracker scripts.

 ## References
 [NOAA-APT Image Decoder Documentation](https://noaa-apt.mbernardi.com.ar/usage.html#terminal-1)